-Most of the time, dropping an single grain causes no cells to topple,
+Most of the time, dropping a single grain causes no cells to topple,

-They conclude that the sand pile model exhibits “self-organized criticality”, which means that from the initial condition it evolves toward a critical state without the need for external control or what they call “fine tuning” of any parameters.
+They conclude that the sand pile model exhibits “self-organized criticality”, which means that it evolves toward a critical state without the need for external control or what they call “fine tuning” of any parameters.
 And the model stays in a critical state as more grains are added.